SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 ### Impacts to growers
 Some risk mitigating practices such as regenerative agriculture may not always improve mean yields or can even come at the cost of a slightly reduced average [@deines_recent_2023].
 Even though these practices may help guard against an elevated probability of loss events [@renwick_long-term_2021], our results may indicate a mechanism for how average-based expectations could possibly disincentivize growers from climate change preparation in that our simulations do not necessarily see a decrease in average-based yield expectations defining coverage levels even as risk grows.
 That said, we acknowledge that crop insurance effects on grower behavior remains an area of active investigation [@connor_crop_2022; @wang_warming_2021; @chemeris_insurance_2022].

-## Claims rate bounce
-The claims rate is slightly higher in the 2030 series compared to the 2050 series for our SSP245 simulations.
-In addition to yield expectations changing at the neighborhood level, this may reflect that some changes like for maximum temperature within SSP245 [@williams_high_2024] are more extreme from the historic series to 2030 than for 2030 series to 2050.
-For example, using average daily maximum temperatures, the change from 2030 to 2050 is about one third (37%) lower than the change from historic to 2030.
-That said, this bounce in loss probability is quite small and the gap between the no futher warming counterfactual and predicted grows further apart from 2030 to 2050.
-Altogether, this does not detract from our central warning of a possible a sharp elevation in claims probability in the short to medium-term.

 ## Geographic bias
 Neighborhoods with significant results ($p < 0.05 / n$) may be more common in some areas as shown in Figure @fig:geo.